Yom Kippur War

 Anticipating a swift Israeli armored counterattack by three armored divisions, the Egyptians had armed their assault force with large numbers of man-portable anti-tank weapons-rocket propelled grenades and the less numerous but more advanced Sagger guided missiles, which proved devastating to the first Israeli armored counterattacks.

-In addition, the Egyptians had built separate ramps at the crossing points, reaching as high as 21 meters (69 ft) to counter the Israeli sand wall, provide covering fire for the assaulting infantry and to counter the first Israeli armored counterattacks.
+In addition, the Egyptians had built separate ramps at the crossing points, reaching as high as 21 meters (69 ft) to counter the Israeli sand wall, provide covering fire for the assaulting infantry, and counter the first Israeli armored counterattacks.

-The Egyptian Army out great effort into finding a quick and effective way of breaching the Israeli defenses.
+The Egyptian Army put great effort into finding a quick and effective way of breaching the Israeli defenses.

-The Israelis had built large 18 meter (59 foot) high sand walls with a 60 degree slope and reinforced with concrete at the water line.
+The Israelis had built large 18 meters (59 foot) high sand walls with a 60-degree slope and reinforced them with concrete at the waterline.

 The water cannons effectively breached the sand walls using water from the canal.